-- Metal grains, composed of diamond and graphite carbon, SiC and aluminium oxide.
+- Metal grains, composed of diamond and graphite carbon, carborundum (SiC) and aluminium oxide.

 - A mostly fine-grained matrix of variable composition, from the same source as the chondrules, although the matrix formed in rather cooler conditions.

-CAIs and chondrules commonly include the decay products of several extinct, very short-lived radioactive elements such as iron-60 (written as 60Fe, a neutron-rich isotope of iron) and aluminium-26 (26Al, having one less neutron than the normal isotope), and it is these that enable a remarkably precise chronology for the early solar system to be determined.
-The very oldest constituents are the CAIs, dating to 4,568 million years ago (Burckhardt et al. 2008), the date which officially marks the birth of the solar system.
-Although some chondrules have the same age as the CAIs, the majority yield ages 1-2 million years younger.
+CAIs and chondrules commonly include the decay products of several extinct, very short-lived radioactive elements such as iron-60 (written as 60Fe, a neutron-rich isotope of iron) and aluminium-26 (26Al), and it is these that enable a remarkably precise chronology for the early solar system to be determined.
+The very oldest constituents are the CAIs.
+Dating to 4,568 million years ago (Burckhardt et al. 2008), they mark the official birth of the solar system.
+Although some chondrules have the same age as the CAIs, the majority yield ages 1–2 million years younger.

 The origin of the short-lived isotopes, and their presence just at the moment when the solar system was coming into being, is an enigma.
 Some had half-lives as short as 100,000 years, in a context where the Milky Way had already supposedly been in existence for 8–9 billion years.
-They must have come into existence therefore some time after the elements that make up the bulk of the chondrites, as products of some natural process.
+They must have come into existence some time after the elements that make up the bulk of the chondrites, by some natural process.
 But what was that process?

 One idea is that most of the radioisotopes were synthesised by exceptionally high-energy solar irradiation of dust particles in the nebula.
-But this cannot have been the whole story, since such reactions would not have been able to generate 60Fe.
+But this cannot have been the whole story, for such reactions could not have generated 60Fe.
 Iron-60 is an isotope that can only form, it is thought, in the extreme conditions that occur just before a massive star explodes into a supernova.
-So an alternative scenario is that a nearby massive star happened to explode about this time and seeded the nebula with heavy elements.
-The blast might even have precipitated the nebula’s collapse into a disc, after which the disc condensed into the sun and myriads of smaller bodies.
+An alternative scenario is that a nearby massive star happened to explode about this time and seeded the nebula with heavy elements.
+The blast might even have precipitated the nebula’s collapse into a disc, after which the disc condensed into the sun and myriad smaller bodies.

 Or perhaps 60Fe did not enter the solar system until 1 million years after 26Al, as another team have argued (Bizzarro et al. 2007)?
 Their supernova scenario postulates that 26Al was expelled by stellar winds during the penultimate stage of a still more massive star, with 60Fe being ejected into the solar system later by a shock wave from the supernova itself.
 However, this is to downplay evidence that 60Fe was already present in CAIs (e.g. Quitté et al. 2007).
-There is also the problem that two of the other short-lived isotopes that were present in CAIs, 10Be and 36Cl, cannot be formed through stellar nucleosynthesis (Hsu et al. 2006).
+There is also the problem that two of the other short-lived isotopes in CAIs, 10Be and 36Cl, cannot form during stellar nucleosynthesis (Hsu et al. 2006).
 All things considered, it seems best not to disassociate the origin of 60Fe from that of the other short-lived isotopes.

-Chondrules consist of iron-magnesium silicates, minerals characteristic of rocks.
-Many were flash-heated to temperatures of up to 1,800° C, following which they cooled, some rapidly (1,000° C/hour or more), others not (down to 2-10° C/hour).
-Since, in a cold environment, it would have taken only tens of seconds for millimetre-sized droplets to radiate away their heat, the rates point to a hot environment that quickly dissipated, such as an exploding fireball.
-As with CAIs, some chondrules may have formed by condensation from a vapour rather than simply as melt droplets, but this is uncertain and the circumstances iof formation continue to be debated.
+Chondrules consist of iron-magnesium silicates, which are characteristic of mantle rocks.
+Many were flash-heated to temperatures of up to 1,800° C, following which they cooled, some rapidly (1,000° C/hour or more), others not (down to 2–10° C/hour).
+Since, in a cold environment, it would have taken only tens of seconds for millimetre- sized droplets to radiate away their heat, the rates point to a hot environment that quickly dissipated, such as an exploding fireball.
+As with CAIs, some chondrules may have formed by condensation from a vapour rather than simply as melt droplets, but this is uncertain and the circumstances continue to be debated.
 Prior to aggregation with other chondrite material the solidified droplets floated in space.
-Among the many explanations for the flash-heating, one that is increasingly being favoured is vapour-melt produced in large-scale collisions.
+Among the many explanations for the flash-heating, one increasingly favoured is the production of vapour melt in large-scale collisions.